Kemp's ridley sea turtle: Oil spills

 Some Kemp's ridleys were airlifted from Mexico after the 1979 blowout of the Ixtoc 1 rig, which spilled millions of gallons of oil into the Gulf of Mexico.

 Since April 30, 2010, 10 days after the accident on the Deepwater Horizon, 156 sea turtle deaths were recorded; most were Kemp's ridleys.
 Louisiana Department of Wildlife and Fisheries biologists and enforcement agents rescued Kemp's ridleys in Grand Isle.
 Most of the 456 oiled turtles that were rescued, cleaned, and released by the US Fish and Wildlife Service were Kemp's ridleys.

 Of the endangered marine species frequenting Gulf waters, only Kemp's ridley relies on the region as its sole breeding ground.

 As part of the effort to save the species from some of the effects of the Deepwater Horizon oil spill, scientists took nests and incubated them elsewhere; 67 eggs were collected from a nest along the Florida Panhandle on June 26, 2010, and brought to a temperature-controlled warehouse at NASA's Kennedy Space Center, where 56 hatched, and 22 were released on 11 July 2010.

 The overall plan was to collect eggs from about 700 sea turtle nests, incubate them, and release the young on beaches across Alabama and Florida over a period of months.
 Eventually, 278 nests were collected, including only a few Kemp's ridley nests.

-Since the 2010 Deepwater horizon spill, scientists have identified the δ13C values present in turtle scutes to reflect the incorporation of oil.
-Exposure to oil and the subsequent incorporation of δ13C isotopes has been linked to lessened reproductive success of Kemp's Ridley sea turtles.
+Since the 2010 Deepwater Horizon spill, scientists have identified the δ13C values present in turtle scutes to reflect the incorporation of oil.
+Exposure to oil and the subsequent incorporation of δ13C isotopes have been linked to lessened reproductive success of Kemp's ridley sea turtles.